wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 2 Where he drew his army up in the order of battle, after the fashion of these days, and prepared himself to meet the host of Columbia.

-3 Now the army of Proctor was mighty; for he had a thousand horsemen : but the number of the savages that followed after him are not known to this time ; howbeit, they were many.
+3 Now the army of Proctor was mighty ; for he had a thousand horsemen : but the number of the savages that followed after him are not known to this time ; howbeit, they were many.

 [173]